cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 Yay! 👩‍🔬⚗️👨‍🔬🧪🧑‍🔬⚛️

 # 4. Querying the database
-Click the blue `Edit Filter` button and try entering a filter expression into the box, like:
+In the text box next to `SELECT * FROM c`, try entering a filter expression into the box like:

 ```sql
 WHERE c.Phase = "Gas"